cirosantilli/linux-cheat/make/README.md

 - <http://stackoverflow.com/questions/12669367/should-i-name-makefile-or-makefile>

-`make` tries the following names, in order: GNUmakefile, makefile and Makefile
+make tries the following names, in order: `GNUmakefile`, `makefile` and `Makefile`.

 `Makefile` has the advantages:

-- appears at the top of ls by default (because ascii uppercase comes before ascii lowercase)
+- appears at the top of ls by default (because ASCII uppercase comes before ASCII lowercase)
 - is more conventional

 `makefile` has the advantages:

 - sticks to the other widespread convention of naming everything lowercase

-#command line options
+#Command line options

 -   `-j5`: let make run in 5 threads.

     *Be warned*: this will make standard output of all threads mix up so the stdout will be meaningless.